Istiqlal Party: Independence movement

+After Mohammed V's exile, the Moroccan nationalist movement turned to violence, in particular through urban terrorism.
+While the non-jailed internal leadership of the Istiqlal condemned the violence, Allal al-Fassi from his Cairo self-exile made a call for armed struggle on radio which spread throughout all of Morocco.
+Various urban resistance groups made up of loosely coordinated cells emerged.
+One of these, "the Secret Organisation" (al-Munazzama al-Sirriya), was founded by the Istiqlal.
+Between 20 August 1953 and 6 April 1956, the urban resistance launched 4,520 violent attacks targeting infrastructure in Moroccan cities, mostly Casablanca.
+For example, in the central market of Casablanca, on Christmas Eve of September, there was a huge explosion that killed 23 people.
+This act was claimed by the resistance and the head of the Secret Organisation, Muhammad Zarqtuni, was arrested and accused of planning the attack.
+Rather than reveal the secrets of the organisation, he committed suicide.

 Transnational advocacy for independence

 Establishing crucial contacts for advocating the Moroccan independence abroad happened in Tangier, since it was assigned as an international zone and thus under less influence of the French or Spanish.
 In Tangier Moroccan Nationalists established contact with Americans residing in Morocco, which among others provided US intelligence contacts.
-Outside of Morocco, important developments in advocating for Moroccan independence happened in Cairo (Egypt), within the United Nations, and in Paris (France).
+Outside of Morocco, important developments in advocating for Moroccan independence happened in Cairo, within the United Nations, and in Paris.
 Advocating in France was primarily focussed on communicating with French society, disseminating and exchanging information, and mobilizing students.

-After independence
+Post-independence tensions 1956–1959

-However, once the country achieved independence in 1956, the party moved into opposition against the monarchy, which had asserted itself as the country's main political actor.
+After independence, the Istiqlal were the largest party in the Moroccan majlis.
+However, the party moved into opposition against the monarchy, which had asserted itself as the country's main political actor.
 It had to overcome some obstacles since the party, which had just achieved their common goal, was prone to fragmentation.
 There was a movement within the Istiqlal Party to unite Muslims and Jews called al-Wifaq (الوفاق), with prominent Jewish figures such as Armand Asoulin, David Azoulay, Marc Sabbagh, Joe Ohana, and Albert Aflalo.
+Allal al-Fassi noted that two main forces existed in post independence Morocco:

+There are only three powers in Morocco: the first is the Istiqlal, the second power is that of the Army of Liberation and the third is that of the palace.
+And if we consider that the Army of Liberation derives its strength from the Party and belongs to it, there are really only two powers: Istiqlal and the Palace or the throne.
+(Note: The historian C.R.
+Pennell notes that this assessment by al-Fassi was correct in that the two main contenders of power were the Istiqlal and the palace but wrong that the Istiqlal controlled the Moroccan Army of Liberation.)